Switzerland – Employer of Record

 There are 26 cantons (states) that make up Switzerland and each canton sets its public holidays independently.
 The exception is August 1st, National Day, which is the only federal holiday.
-On average, there are 9 public holidays in each canton.

-All cantons celebrate the following public holidays, for which employees are given the day off, including:
+Most of the cantons celebrate the following public holidays, for which employees are given the day off, including: